antoinezl/antoinezl.github.io/README.md

 ## @antoinezl

 My name is Antoine Lu and I have a Master's degree in Bioinformatics from [Université Paris Diderot](https://formation.univ-paris-diderot.fr/formations/master-biologie-informatiquebioinformatique).
-For more information about myself, please check out the ['About me'](#About me) section.
+For more information about myself, please check out the left pannel!

 ---